VeinsOfTheEarth/RivGraph/README.md

 **Note**: While packaged for all platforms, we have currently only tested the win64 and linux-64 platforms.

 Savvy users have been able to install RivGraph from this Github repo, but usually not without dependency headaches.
-See the [requirements file](https://github.com/jonschwenk/RivGraph/blob/master/requirements.txt) for dependencies.
+See the [environment file](https://github.com/jonschwenk/RivGraph/blob/master/environment.yml) for dependencies.

 How to use?
 -----